RScicomp/Keyword-Search-Web-App/README.md

 4. Click submit
 5. Download Excel

+#Features:

-Once you upload a file, the app will a show sample of the data.
-It will also show the columns you have selected and combine them for you.
-When a user submits and downloads, the app will generate a excel file with each row scored according to the input provided.
+* Interactive: See the data you're working with.
+Once you upload a file, the app will a show sample of the data!
+* Customizable: Select custom columns to search on.
+Also provide your own scores for each keyword!
+* Download your results: Get your results instantly!

 ## Demo
 <img src="demo.gif" width="1000" height="700"/>